The humble one-pager has a simple name, but in reality, it’s anything but one dimensional.

 Want to make sure everyone’s on the same page for your upcoming project?
 A project one pager is just what you need.
 It squeezes all the important bits onto a single page — perfect for those who want to get the gist without getting overwhelmed.

-You can also use a project one pager to help divide job scope by clearly outlining responsibilities and tasks for each team member or department.
+You can use a project one pager to create a timeline and divide job scope by clearly outlining responsibilities and tasks for each team member or department.
 It’s like a simple guide that keeps things organized and everyone in check.

 A company one-pager is a brief document that gives a snapshot of essential information about your company.